-Great Wall Motor Company Limited is the largest manufacturer of SUVs and pick-up trucks in China.
+Our customer is a large manufacturer of SUVs and pick-up trucks in China.
 The company develops all the essential components of its vehicles by itself.
-For this purpose, in the motor development department 18 test bench systems from different manufacturers are in use.
-Continue reading “Engine development of Great Wall has established an efficient test process”
+For this purpose, 18 test bench systems from different manufacturers are in use in the transmission department.
+Continue reading “Chinese car manufacturer has established an efficient test process in the transmission department”

 Car manufacturers and suppliers facing the challenge to handle a growing amount of data coming from various sources such as test stands, test automation systems and field test equipment in an efficient manner.
 At the same time, they want to link development and test data with information on vehicle use.
 The goal is clear: Due to the increasing complexity of vehicles, the engineers must get a holistic, cross-domain understanding of the interaction and behavior of individual car components and performance parameters in the context of different environmental situations.
 In doing so, they want to make use of existing experience and knowledge in the company or even in the industry.
 Therefore, the companies want to collect, refine and systematically provide the entire development knowledge for different user groups.